My Depression: A Picture Book

-My Depression: A Picture Book is a 2005 picture book written and illustrated by Elizabeth Swados about her experiences battling depression.
+My Depression: A Picture Book is a 2005 picture book written and illustrated by Elizabeth Swados about her personal experiences and struggles battling depression.

 Reception

 Donna Seaman wrote that "Swados' candid, seemingly simple tale conveys a wealth of helpful information and dispels the gloom a bit by making readers laugh."
 Christian Perring wrote that Swados "does give a clear sense of how disabling and awful it is to have depression", but called her drawings "very crude" and "amateurish".

 Translations

 The book has been translated to Chinese: